 Your Profile Is a Trust Algorithm, Not a Resume

-Add skills that homeowners actually need: basic plumbing fixes, plant care knowledge, experience with specific dog breeds.
-I once chose a sitter with zero house sitting experience but 10 years of orchid growing because my place has 15 orchids that previous sitters kept killing.
+Highlight skills that homeowners value: basic plumbing fixes, how to care for certain plants, experience with specific breeds of dogs.
+This was a key point for me when I chose a sitter with no house sitting experience but 10 years of growing orchids, because my house sits has 15 orchids that previous sitters killed.

 Target Sits Where Newbies Have Structural Advantages